-You can also ask for information about your case while the appeal is going on - including information from your case record and other information that may be used to make a decision about your appeal.
-You have the right to request documents relevant to your appeal, free of charge.
+You can also ask for information about your case while the appeal is going on - including information from your case record and other information that may be used to decide your appeal.
+You have the right to receive documents relevant to your appeal, free of charge.

-If you are not a beneficiary of Medicaid or HMP, your state appeal rights will be explained to you at the conclusion of your local appeal.
-State process dictates that all local processes must be exhausted prior to a state appeal - also known as the Alternative Dispute Resolution Process.
+If you are not a beneficiary of Medicaid or HMP, your state appeal rights will be explained to you after your local appeal.
+All local processes must be exhausted before to a state appeal - also known as the Alternative Dispute Resolution Process.